avinash874/nextjs/README.md

 2.You can use dynamic Route Segments in Server Components.

 3.Dynamic Segments are passed as the params prop to layout, page, route, and generateMetadata functions.

+# 🔥 Dynamic Route in Client Component
+1.use is a react API that lets you read the value of resourse like a Promise or context.

+# What are SearchParams?

+11.useSearchParams is a Next.js App Router hook used to read URL query parameters like ?page=2&sort=asc

+12.useSearchParams is a Next.js client hook used to read query parameters from the URL in App Router, similar to URLSearchParams but reactive.

+1.In Next.js (especially in App  Router), searchParams is an  optional prop you can access in  server components or via loader  functions to read query parameters  directly from the URL.
+It's  extremely useful for building  features like filtering, sorting,  and pagination - all of which are  essential in e-commerce (ecom)  websites.
+ It refers to the query string  parameters in the URL - like this:

+2.useSearchParams is a Client Component hook and is not supported in Server Components to prevent stale values during partial rendering.

+3.If you want to fetch data in a Server Component based on search params, it's often a better option to read the searchParams prop of the corresponding Page.
+You can then pass it down by props to any component (Server or Client) within that Page.

+4.If an application includes the /pages directory, useSearchParams will return ReadonlyURLSearchParams | null.
+The null value is for compatibility during migration since search params cannot be known during pre-rendering of a page that doesn't use getServerSideProps